-- advertising a price promotion for a product that is not in fact available at the advertised price;
+- advertising a price promotion for a product that is not in fact available at the advertised price

 - comparing your current price to a reference price that is not genuine.
-For example, price promotions which aim to demonstrate good value by referring to another, typically higher, price.
+For example, price promotions which aim to demonstrate good value by referring to another, typically higher, price

 Examples of reference pricing are:

 - after-promotion prices or introductory prices, which compare the current advertised price to a price the trader intends to charge in the future

-- comparing your own price to the higher price of a competitor but presenting the higher price as your own previous price;
+- comparing your own price to the higher price of a competitor but presenting the higher price as your own previous price

-- excluding a compulsory charge from your headline price;
+- excluding a compulsory charge from your headline price

-- claiming a discount that is not in fact given to the consumer;
+- claiming a discount that is not in fact given to the consumer

 - claiming a discount for all of your holidays when all holidays are not in fact included in the offer - for example, '10% off all package holidays booked before end of September' when holidays to Spain are excluded.
 In this particular example we would need to ensure that the advert was not misleading and we would enforce the rules of the Consumer Protection from Unfair Trading Regulations

+We are also aware that some organisers advertising pricing promotions online, like to highlight their prices in 'real time availability'.
 There is nothing incorrect with this type of advertising as long as there is a clear statement as to the length of time these prices are available.
-The examples on the facing page show how consumers can be confused by the wording in some price promotions, specifically concerning the amount of availability at the advertised price.
+The examples below show how consumers can be confused by the wording in some price promotions, specifically concerning the amount of availability at the advertised price.

-The ASA provide more advice on price promotions which can be obtained from www.asa.org.uk
+The ASA provide more advice on price promotions, which can be obtained from www.asa.org.uk